nicopietroni/quadwild/README.md

 <br /><br/>
 In case you have technical issues or building problems, please write to [stefano.nuvoli@gmail.com](mailto:stefano.nuvoli@gmail.com) or [nico.pietroni@uts.edu.au](mailto:nico.pietroni@uts.edu.au).

-## Run
+### Run
-The package is composed of the main command line quadrangular, which is in the folder quad wild and the three different components of the pipeline.
+The package is composed of the main command-line quad-remesher (quadwild) and three different components of the pipeline (field_computation, field_tracing, quad_from_patches).

-### QuadWild
+#### quadwild
-The program has no visual interface and can be used via command-line (this is valuable to batch run entire datasets of models).
+This project has no visual interface and can be used via command-line.
+This can be helpful to batch run entire datasets of models.
+To run the project, once builded, execute the following terminal command:
 ```
-./quadwild <mesh> [.txt setup file] [.rosy file][.sharp file]
+./quadwild <mesh> [.txt setup file] [.rosy file] [.sharp file]
 ```
+The command takes as input a mesh and various optional configuration files:

+###### `<mesh>`
-#### The mesh can be either an obj or a ply.
+Filename of the input triangle mesh. **The mesh can be either an obj or a ply.**

-#### txt setup file (optional)
+###### `[.txt setup file]` (optional)
-By default, the executable load the file basic_setup.txt and two other examples are included, named basic_setup_mechanical.txt and basic_setup_organic.txt.
-Any setup parameter can be specified to control the output.
+The txt setup file contains the parameters in the pipeline. **By default, the executable loads the file basic_setup.txt** and two other examples are included, names basic_setup_mechanical.txt and basic_setup_organic.txt.
+Any setup parameter can be specified to control the output result.
 The setup file has the following fields:
 ```
 do_remesh 1/0 		          // remesh or not the input mesh
 sharp_feature_thr 35      // the dihedral angle of sharp features (-1 no features)
 alpha 0.02                //regularity vs isometry of the final tessellation.
 Close to zero -> more regular, Close to 1 -> more singularity are inserted
 scaleFact 1               //the scale of the final quadrangulation (the bigger the bigger the quads)
 ```

-#### Rosy file format (optional)
+###### `.rosy file` (optional)
+This optional file contains parameters for the cross-field computation.
 ```
 fn              // number of faces of the mesh
 4               // directions of the field (always 4 for a cross-field)